What You Should Know About Diving After Covid-19

 - Divers who have been hospitalised with, or because ofcardiac problemsin relation to COVID-19, should wait at least THREE months before applying for fit-to-dive clearance conducted or coordinated by a diving medicine specialist.
 The clearance should include cardiac evaluation, including echocardiography and an exercise test (exercise electrocardiography) to ascertain normal cardiac function.

 It is important that these pulmonary and cardiac tests should be interpreted and validated by a medical officer with specific knowledge of diving medicine.
-Note that DAN Europe members are eligible to receive a medical consultation with a diving medical specialist from DAN Europe’s diving support network as part of their membership benefits.
+Note that DAN Europe members are eligible to receive a remote medical consultation with a diving medical specialist from DAN Europe’s diving support network as part of their membership benefits.

 We are including an easy to understand, downloadable flow chart of these recommendations developed by the Swiss Underwater and Hyperbaric Medical Society (SUHMS) that was revised 29.01.2021.
 Please note that the recommendations developed by SUHMS are a little more restrictive.